 One report even suggests a mid-2015 launch date, claiming that the date has already been pushed back on multiple occasions.

-Jack Marsh, a 16-year-old blogger who appears to have a source with information the new MacBook Air, seems to have become the the go-to blogger for all MacBook Air rumours.
+Jack Marsh, a 16-year-old blogger who appears to have a source with plausible information about the new MacBook Air, seems to have become the the go-to blogger for all MacBook Air rumours.
 There have certainly been other young bloggers who have gained insight into unannounced Apple products, but as yet we can't be sure the claims are legitimate.

-Marsh has a rumour about the MacBook Air to add to an earlier rumour that suggested the new model would come in gold, silver and space gray finishes (more on that below).
+Marsh has a rumour about the MacBook Air to add to an earlier rumour that suggested the new model would come in gold, silver and space grey finishes (more on that below).
 Now he claims his source has told him that the new design is so thin Apple has had to switch to a new reversible USB Type C connector which is significantly smaller than USB 3 (it's 8.4x2.6mm).

-Apparently the MagSafe port is also getting a redesign for the same reason - the laptop chassis is too thin to accomodate the current MagSafe charger.
-Indeed the MacBook Air may charge in an entirely new way, although Marsh’s source wasn’t clear on whether this had been finalised yet.
+Apparently the MagSafe port is also getting a redesign for the same reason: the laptop chassis is too thin to accomodate the current MagSafe charger.
+Indeed the MacBook Air may charge in an entirely new way, although Marsh's source wasn't clear on whether this had been finalised yet.

 The MacBook Air is also said to feature thin bezels with a keyboard that stretches to the edge of the laptop.
-Marsh also claims his source told him: “The display bezels are noticeably thinner, quite similar to the current MacBook Pro Retina lineup”.
+Marsh also claims his source told him: "The display bezels are noticeably thinner - quite similar to the current MacBook Pro Retina lineup."

 Some sources point to evidence that Apple is working with 12in screens, but there have been claims that Quanta Computer will be building a rumoured 12-inch iPad later this year and it could be the iPad Pro that is being referred to here.